 Cenacolo Vinciano Piazza Santa Maria delle Grazie, 2 20100 MILANO (MI)

 2. How To Buy or Get Tickets For The Last Supper

 You won’t see the masterpiece without pre-booking your tickets.
 The Last Supper is one of Europe’s most in demand sites.

 You can only buy a maximum of 5 tickets.
 Tickets cost 15 € per person, plus a 2 € advance booking fee.
 You can also book a 20 minute audio guide for 3.50 €.

 I suggest booking a month in advance.
 But you can book up to 90 days in advance, to be on the safe side.
 The Last Supper is “Cenacolo Vinciano” in Italian.
 That’s how it will be listed online and on your ticket.

 When purchasing your ticket, you’ll have to register your name with an account.
 You’ll be required to show a valid ID at the start of your visit.
 Show up at least 15 minutes in advance.
 If you’re late, you’ll miss the show.

 If you can’t get tickets on the official website, you have a couple options.
-You can also get tickets via Get Your Guide or you can try Tiqets, a re-seller of The Last Supper tickets (it will be much more expensive, of course).
+You can also get tickets on Get Your Guide or tickets on Tiqets, a re-seller of The Last Supper tickets (it will be much more expensive, of course).
 If you’ve purchased the Milan City Pass, it includes Last Supper tickets.